 To book an appointment, please book online or call us on 01483 454016.

-At The Surrey P.ark Clinic, we look holistically at your overall health and book your appointment for 30 minutes.
+At The Surrey Park Clinic, we look holistically at your overall health and book your appointment for 30 minutes.

 The Cervical Screening appointment includes:

-You may feel some slight discomfort, but the test should not be painful.
+Our staff will make you feel as comfortable as possible but you may feel some slight discomfort, but the test should not be painful.

 Ensuring you are up to date with your Cervical screening appointments are the best way to reduce your risk of Cervical cancer.
 Research suggests that Cervical screenings (smear test and HPV testing) save around 1,000 lives every year.